-Open from April to the end of October, Higher Moor Farm Campsite offers you several accommodation options in a charming and tranquil setting.
+Open from April to the end of October, the award-winning Higher Moor Farm Campsite offers you several accommodation options in a charming and tranquil setting.
 Don’t just take our word for it, this place was named Channel 4’s most ‘Perfect Pitch on the Jurassic Coast’.

 As it’s located in the village of Nottington near the south coast, there are nice sandy beaches within a 15 minute drive from the site.

-We loved the long walks you can do close by to the site, alongside the amazing sunsets seen in the town of Weymouth – a spot that’s famous for its stunning golden sands.
+We also loved the long walks you can do close by to the site, alongside the amazing sunsets seen in the town of Weymouth – a spot that’s famous for its stunning golden sands.
 The Jurassic Coast, Isle of Portland and Dorchester are all located close to this site too.